Updated 2pm 4 June

 Can I take ibuprofen or other non-steroidal anti-inflammatory drugs (sometimes known as NSAIDs)?

 Doctors recommend that people with chronic kidney disease or a kidney transplant always avoid taking drugs like ibuprofen for pain or high fever and this remains the case.
 Please use paracetamol to treat high temperatures and for your pain relief.
-It is particularly important that you avoid this at the moment as the World Health Organisation recommends that ibuprofen should not be used in people with COVID-19.

 Antibiotics or any other new medication you are prescribed